roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-01-29-autodoll-extra-1.md

 Lydia assumed a stance reflecting on her right.

 "Ohan holds a weapon," says Shii.
-"It is rather disadvantageous of Mama-Lydi, isn't it?"
+"It is disadvantageous of mama-Lydi, isn't it?"
 "It is vice versa," Kizuna assured: "this restrains Ohan's attack technique."
 "Yeah," Mari nods.
 "In a natural flow of conversation, Lydia suggested her own advantageous rule.
 Natural little devil."